Buying guide

 It is rare.
 The majority of walking pads on sale, including every model from the most established brand, WalkingPad, run completely flat.
 Genuine incline pads are a small subset of the market, which is why this guide focuses only on the models that actually offer it and do it well.

 Prices checked for 2026 and subject to change; we update this page regularly to reflect current UK pricing.
+Wellfit supplied the TM032 unit for our hands-on review; this did not affect our assessment or its RunRank score.
 HomeTreadmill.co.uk is reader-supported: as an Amazon Associate we earn from qualifying purchases, and we may earn a commission from other links on this page, at no extra cost to you.
 This does not influence our recommendations or RunRank scores, which are decided independently.
 Every walking pad is assessed using our RunRank system.